faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

     - **Name:** Enter **fabric-<inject key="DeploymentID" enableCopy="false"/> (1)**

-        >Note: The name may appear as a space betweend **fabric-** and the **unique ID**, but ideally it does not have any spaces.
+        >Note: The name may appear as a space between **fabric-** and the **unique ID**, but ideally, it does not have any spaces.
 Please make sure to remove any spaces while entering the name.

     - Expand the **Advanced (2)** section.